 Brain teasers are an important part of the trading interviews.
-There is almost no trading firm that won’t ask you to solve a brain teaser.
+There is almost no trading firm that won’t ask you to solve a brain teaser or a puzzle.
 Your approach and behaviour during solving might become more important than the actual answer itself.

 What is important during the interview?

 Ask enough questions, listen well to the information that is provided and don’t stress out due to the interview setting.
 Also, the interviewer will provide you with some hints – when you don’t work the solution out right away.
 It is important that you listen carefully to these hints, as these should make you capable to solve the final solution.

 How to prepare

 Trading Interview provides you with a wide variety of brain teasers that are on an interview level.
 Try to solve them by yourself.
 If you do not know the answer, press ‘Hint’ instead of looking at the answer.
 Also, try to interview your friends with these kind of brain teasers.
 It is good to experience how a brain teaser is experienced from ‘the other side of the table’.
 Try to lead your friend with some hints to the final solution.
 Here you can try out few example brain teasers.